 European Broadcasting Union, also known as EBU, is a non-profit organization headquartered in Switzerland.
 Founded in 1950, the organization has approximately 460 employees and reported $266.9M in revenue as of 2024.
-Functioning as a tier 1 media tech buyer, its main product involves content rights.
-The organization focuses on promoting public service media, serving 115 member organizations across 56 countries and an additional 31 Associates located in Asia, Africa, Australasia, and the Americas.
-It also operates Eurovision and Euroradio.
+As a tier 1 media tech buyer, the company specializes in content rights, operating Eurovision and Euroradio.
+It serves 115 member organizations across 56 countries, with an additional 31 Associates in Asia, Africa, Australasia, and the Americas, promoting public service media.

 2024 Revenue